techie-joe/techie-joe/readme.md

 ## Hi there, I’m Joe. 👋

-🧑‍💻 I'm a web developer from Malaysia.
+🧑‍💻 I'm a full-stack web developer from Malaysia.
 💞️ I love building apps for users.
 🖥️ I'm good with codes, scripts and prompts.
 🌱 Willing to work on any projects.